 We will provide children with a rich, vocabulary based, broad curriculum where language, early reading development and experiences are at the heart of everything we do.

-Click here to read our whole school curriculum intent statement.
+Click here to read our whole school curriculum vision and intent statement.

 Our Curriculum Breadth

 When we talk about our curriculum breadth we mean the range of subjects we teach here at Diamond Wood, and the span of knowledge within each subject.
 Our broad and balanced curriculum focuses on all subjects, not just the core subjects.

 For more information about our programme of study within both the Early Years Foundation Stage and Key Stage One please view this page.

 At Diamond Wood Community Academy we have designed a meaningful yet ambitious curriculum which provides all pupils with a broad range of opportunities and experiences which are underpinned by our five core values.
 These are;

 For more information about our core values and how they are interwoven throughout our curriculum please click here.

 The curriculum is topic based, however subjects are explicitly taught.
 Overarching whole school topics have been planned to ensure progression of knowledge and skills, allowing pupils to develop strong connections.
 In turn, this ensures they ‘remember more’, ‘know more’ and can ‘do more’.
 Topics are launched with an exciting “hook”, where children are immersed into new learning opportunities and culminate with a celebratory showcase event, where families are encouraged to join us and share the knowledge that our children have acquired.

 Please access all of the other pages within this section of the website for more information.
 Our curriculum leaders in school are also always happy to help.
 Please contact them through via the school office email or telephone number.